Redth/ZXing.Net.Mobile/readme.md

 - ZXing.Net Project - http://zxingnet.codeplex.com - HUGE effort here to port ZXing to .NET

 ###Custom Overlays
-By default, ZXing.Mobile provides a very simple overlay for your barcode scanning interface.
+By default, ZXing.Net.Mobile provides a very simple overlay for your barcode scanning interface.
 This overlay consists of a horizontal red line centered in the scanning 'window' and semi-transparent borders on the top and bottom of the non-scanning area.
 You also have the opportunity to customize the top and bottom text that appears in this overlay.

 If you want to customize the overlay, you must create your own View for each platform.
 You can customize your overlay like this: